diy16102/iot.ydc/README.md

 [2020-10-13]：Continued going over Lab 5.
 [2020-10-20]：Checked Lab 6 and worked on Lab 6B.
 [2020-10-27]：Checked Lab 7 and worked on Lab A and B.
+[2020-11-3]: Due to have high eye presure this week, I just went over some of Lab A and B.